Central Sahel, Niger

 BACKGROUND:

 Populations in the Central Sahel – Burkina Faso, Mali and Niger – are enduring armed conflict and inter-communal violence amidst a decade-long insurgency driven by armed Islamist groups affiliated with al-Qaeda and the so-called Islamic State Sahel Province.
-These groups perpetrate recurrent abuses and escalating attacks against civilians that may amount to war crimes and crimes against humanity.
-According to the Armed Conflict Location & Event Data Project, over 12,000 people, most of whom were civilians, were killed in 2023.
-At least 3 million people are internally displaced in the region, including more than 2.1 million in Burkina Faso alone.
+These groups perpetrate recurrent abuses and escalating attacks against civilians that likely amount to war crimes and crimes against humanity.
+According to the Armed Conflict Location & Event Data Project (ACLED), over 12,000 people, most of whom were civilians, were killed in 2023.
+At least 2.8 million people are internally displaced in the region, including more than 2.1 million in Burkina Faso alone.
 Violence has also taken place between rival ethnic militias and community-based self-defense groups resulting in reprisal attacks and countless abuses.

 Armed Islamist groups have systematically used sieges, threats, kidnappings, improvised explosive devices and landmines as deliberate tactics of war as they seek to control supply routes and increase areas of influence.
 According to Amnesty International, al-Qaeda-affiliated Ansaroul Islam and other armed groups are enforcing sieges in at least 46 localities and committing war crimes.
 Across the region, armed Islamist groups are imposing forced taxation and strategically destroying and looting civilian objects, including places of worship, health centers, food reserves, water services and bridges.
-Groups have also routinely targeted secular state education, burning schools and threatening, abducting or killing teachers.
+Insurgents also routinely target secular state education, burning schools and threatening, abducting or killing teachers.

 Counterterrorism operations have often led to human rights violations and abuses that likely amount to war crimes.
-Malian Armed Forces (FAMa) and allied mercenaries from the Wagner Group (now Africa Corps) have perpetrated possible war crimes and crimes against humanity since December 2021, including summary executions, rape, sexual violence and torture against civilians.
-A July 2023 report by the then UN Security Council (UNSC)-mandated Panel of Experts on Mali warned that FAMa troops and mercenaries are allegedly perpetrating systematic sexual violence and other grave abuses to spread terror.
+The UN Commission of Inquiry (CoI) on Mali found that the Malian Armed Forces (FAMa) committed war crimes between 2012-2018, while human rights groups have documented continued grave violations and likely atrocities.
+The FAMa, alongside mercenaries from the Wagner Group (now Africa Corps), have perpetrated possible war crimes and crimes against humanity since December 2021, including summary executions, rape, sexual violence and torture against civilians.
 State-sponsored militias in Burkina Faso, notably the Volunteers for the Defense of the Homeland (VDP), have also been implicated in grave crimes along ethnic lines, which disproportionately target the Fulani community.
+Nigerien security forces have also engaged in indiscriminate violence against civilians, including drone strikes.

 RECENT DEVELOPMENTS: